The Deal Closed. The Turkish Customer Still Has to Believe the Product Will Work.

 The customer reads the setup guide and feels unsure.
 The admin instructions assume too much.
 The training deck sounds translated.
 The success plan does not clearly explain what the customer must do first.

-That is how renewal risk starts after the sale.
+That is how renewal risk starts after the sale — and it is directly tied to how yourTurkish localization strategy handles post-sale content.

 What Actually Breaks